chriskrycho/async-trpl-fun/notes/Book/Random notes.md

 - [ ] Figure out how long the Tokio mini-Redis example is in total

 Unlike the Tokio tutorial, we should absolutely *not* just resort to skipping/hand-waving it.
 We need to build whatever we build end to end.
-The min-redis thing handwaves *most* of it.
+The mini-redis thing hand-waves *most* of it.
 Of course, how much is “end to end” here?
 We’re not reimplementing parts of the standard library in general.
 But more than the level of “[`write_decimal`](https://github.com/tokio-rs/mini-redis/blob/tutorial/src/connection.rs#L225-L238) is implemented by mini-redis” that the Tokio tutorial does a lot of.
 (It’s *fine* that that’s what Tokio’s tutorial does, just not appropriate for the book.)

 ## Easy failure modes